xebiaww/immutable-meetup/consul.md

 	}
 }
 ```
-- Add `-config-file /opt/dns.json` to the consul command
+Add `-config-file /opt/dns.json` to the consul command
-- Add `-config-dir /opt/config/` to the consul command and move the dns.json file
+Add `-config-dir /opt/config/` to the consul command and move the dns.json file

+!SUB
-Add
+Add to your provisioner
 ```
-,
     {
       "type": "file",
       "source": "config",